How many times do catch yourself saying, “just a minute” each day?

-Honestly, I feel like I say it ALL THE TIME!
+Honestly, I say it a lot!

-As I was thinking about this the other day, I realized there are also SO many things I can do to better organize my home and simplify my life in “just a minute” (or maybe a few minutes!)
+As I was thinking about this the other day, I realized there are SO many things I can do to better organize my home and simplify my life in “just a minute” (or maybe a few minutes!)

 1. Make your to-do list for the day!